 Looping Through a Dataset

-Oftentimes, you need to loop through the items in a dataset similar to how you would loop through a list of items.
-Using the functions above, this becomes possible to do.
+Oftentimes you need to loop through the items in a dataset similar to how you would loop through a list of items.
+You can use the functions above to do this.

 Accessing Data in a PyDataset